Legacoop: History

-ANCC/COOP
+Legacoop was among the founding members of the International Cooperative Alliance and actively participates in various European cooperative networks.
+Since 2016, it has organized the Biennale dell’Economia Cooperativa, the main public event in Italy dedicated to discussion and debate on the cooperative economy.
+The Biennale brings together national and international representatives from institutions and politics, as well as economists, scholars, cultural figures, and media professionals.

+Structure

+Legacoop is organized with both a territorial and a sectoral structure, under the coordination of a national headquarters based in Rome.
+The territorial structure includes regional and subregional branches, ensuring representation and support across the country.
+The sectoral structure consists of autonomous associations that group cooperatives according to their specific market sector or type of activity.

+ANCC Coop

-The National Association of Consumer Cooperatives (ANCC/COOP) was set up in 1957 to organize strategic and planning management for consumer cooperatives.
-The ANCC/COOP creates marketing policy as well consumer and environmental safety initiatives.
+The National Association of Consumer Cooperatives (ANCC Coop) was set up in 1957 to organize strategic and planning management for consumer cooperatives.
+The ANCC Coop creates marketing policy as well consumer and environmental safety initiatives.

 ANCD

 The National Association of Retailer Cooperatives (ANCD) is an association of retailers' cooperatives formed in 1973 by the Consorzio Nazionale Conad and other cooperatives.
 ANCD represents about 4000 retailers, many under the names Conad (supermarkets), Margherita, and E. Leclerc Conad (hypermarkets – a joint venture with the French chain E.Leclerc).

-ANCPL

-The National Association of Worker and Production Cooperatives (ANCPL) is composed of associations in the construction, engineering, manufacturing and designing industries.
-ANCPL represents its members in renewing national collective worker contracts in the machinery and building industries.
-ANCPL is one of the founders of CECOP (European Confederation of Workers’ Cooperatives, Social Cooperatives and Participative Enterprises).

-ANCST

-The National Association of Services and Tourism Cooperatives was founded in 1990 with the merger of two service associations.
-It is one of the main associations within Legacoop in terms of number of cooperatives, number of employees, and production value.
-ANCST includes cooperatives involved in transportation, logistics, social, health and employment services, catering, and environmental maintenance, as well as doctors cooperatives.